Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/98-Changelog.md

 * Added links for sending private messages in Zikula 1.4.6+ if a message module is installed and configured.
 * Added `urlencode()` call to upload URLs to avoid problems with Symfony's URL validator.
 * Added support for setting entity editing form field values using request parameters.
+* Allow sorting by user names of creator and updater.
 * Several minor cleanups and simplifications.

 ## ModuleStudio 0.7.0 (Jan 1, 2017)